bmsimo/chat-notes-organizer/README.md

 8. Sanitize and write the result
    - Any `<think>...</think>` blocks are removed to avoid chain-of-thought content.
-   - The organized Markdown fully replaces the content of the currently active note via `this.app.vault.modify(activeFile, organizedContent)`.
+   - The organized Markdown fully replaces the content of the currently active note via `app.vault.modify(activeFile, organizedContent)`.
    - A success Notice appears: “Note organized successfully 🚀”.

 9. Close the modal